How To Organise Your Herbs And Spices In A Spice Drawer

-Time to declutter and re-organise the spice drawer!
+Ok, it really was time to declutter and organise the spice drawer!

 I cook with spices a lot!
-So I knew I wanted the biggest size jars I could fit in the drawer I had and I wanted to fit approximately 20 jars.
+So I knew I wanted the biggest size jars I could fit in the drawer I had.
+I also worked out, from looking at what I use regularly, that I needed to fit approximately 20 spice jars.

-Here’s My List Of Spices (which I use regularly):
+Here’s My List Of Spices (the ones I use regularly):

 - Ground Cumin